 Lasagna soup is everything you’ve been dreaming of this fall.
 Imagine all the comforting, cheesy, and savory flavors of classic lasagna—tender pasta, rich tomato sauce, and creamy ricotta—served up in a cozy bowl of soup.
-This Lasagna Soup is the ultimate way to enjoy your favorite Italian dish with the ease of a one-pot meal, perfect for chilly evenings or anytime you’re craving something hearty.
+This Lasagna Soup is the ultimate way to enjoy your favorite Italian dish with the ease of a one-pot meal (if you use store-bought stock), perfect for chilly evenings or anytime you’re craving something hearty.

 Each spoonful is loaded with crumbled Italian sausage, al dente lasagna pasta, and a medley of aromatic herbs that blend beautifully into a rich tomato and veggie broth.
 Topped with a dollop of ricotta and a sprinkle of fresh basil, this soup has all the familiar flavors of lasagna with half the effort, (and no oven is required) making it a deliciously satisfying dish you’ll want to make again and again.